 Working with Flexible Bodies in Full-Vehicle Assemblies

 In this section, you perform a full-vehicle maneuver and focus on the flexible part characteristics.
-Before you can perform the maneuver, you must create a full-vehicle assembly and set the suspension subsystem in kinematic mode.
+Before you can perform the maneuver, you must create a full-vehicle assembly.

 You perform these operations in the following sections: